Planning and Development

 My flood zone is getting more restrictive - what do I do?

-The city would like for homeowners to contact Nic Leblanc, the Floodplain Administrator for the city, in order to discuss your options in more detail.
+The city would like for homeowners to contact Louisette Scott, the Floodplain Administrator, or Lori Spranley, Floodplain Coordinator, for the city, in order to discuss your options in more detail.
 There are ways that you can be "grandfathered" into lower insurance rates, so please call at 985-624-3103.